 Patriotic symbols & monuments can be found throughout the park…everywhere!

-Another patriotic themed stain glass window within a Mausoleum.
+Another patriotic themed stained glass window within a Mausoleum.

 Court of Freedom